chloeazehr/phrasing-insurrection/README.md

 - The [Digital Slavery Research Lab](https://www.colorado.edu/lab/dsrl/) at the University of Colorado Boulder
 - The [Center for Research Data & Digital Scholarship](https://www.colorado.edu/crdds/) at the University of Colorado Boulder
 - The faculty and advisors for the [Digital Humanities Certificate](https://www.colorado.edu/crdds/dhgc) program at the University of Colorado Boulder

-## Further Reading and Research at Interdisciplinary Intersections
--